iambrainstorming/iambrainstorming.github.io/src/chapters/public_transport/grid-powered-transit.md

 However, no battery chemistry is without challenges.
 While sodium-ion batteries do not rely on rare earth metals, their production can still pose environmental concerns.
 China, one of the leading developers of sodium-ion technology, has limited natural reserves of soda ash and therefore produces synthetic soda ash in coal-powered chemical plants.
 This process contributes to hazardous water pollution and reinforces dependence on coal-based industrial inputs.
 These issues highlight that the sustainability of a battery depends not only on its chemistry but also on how and where its materials are produced.

+## Alternative Battery Solutions Beyond Lithium-Ion

+There are many promising energy storage solutions beyond lithium-ion batteries.
+Technologies such as compressed air energy storage, hot sand batteries, and heated brick batteries are emerging as viable alternatives for storing renewable energy.
+Compressed air systems store excess energy by compressing air underground and releasing it later to generate electricity.
+Sand and brick batteries store heat energy for long periods using inexpensive and widely available materials, making them suitable for industrial heating and grid storage.
+Unlike lithium-ion batteries, many of these technologies rely on abundant materials, have lower fire risks, and can potentially reduce dependence on rare mineral mining.
+As renewable energy expands, a combination of different storage technologies may provide cheaper, safer, and more sustainable energy systems for the future.

 ###  Grid-Powered Public Transit